 Choosing to study at Garforth Sixth Form is a positive commitment, as it would be for any student continuing their education post 16.
 You are starting a programme of full time education, which needs your full support.
-If you are in receipt of an EMA, the College has to verify not only your attendance in lessons, but the progress you are making as a fulltime student.
-There is therefore a pattern of learning which fulfils this expectation, and which experience shows allows students to be successful at their studies.

 Each course carries with a "learning time" expectation.
 This "learning time" is a combination of contact, taught time and non-contact study time.
 This study is done outside of subject lessons, but forms an integral part of the course In Year 12, for each AS subject there are 5 hours contact time.
 For each subject that you study we expect an additional 5 hours of individual non-contact study.
 Thus for a student studying 4 AS subjects, the total package of "learning time" would be 20 hours of taught time and 20 hours of non-contact study per week. ie. 40 hours of study per week.